-Take your dog for regular checkups but don't destroy his immune system with over-vaccination leading to horrific ii Vaccine Induced Disease (VID) resulting in terrible suffering and big income for unscrupulous veterinary practices!
+Take your dog for regular checkups but don't destroy his immune system with booster shots which can lead to ii Vaccine Induced Disease (VID) i.e. big income for veterinary practices!

 BOOSTER SHOT WARNING

 Kris Christine and Staff 2007, editorial UPDATE March 2018

 The risks of over-vaccination are serious and significant.
 TheDogPlace.org forced the veterinary associations to classify only parvo, hepatitis, distemper and rabies vaccines as “Core Vaccines.”
 Here is a summary of the facts and risks of repeated "booster shots."

 The rabies vaccine information was validated by TheDogPlace.org in Jan 2007 but pet owners are still being misled about booster shots.
 Let's start with the acknowledged fact that following puppy shots, core vaccines are proven to protect your pet for a minimum of 7 years!
 Duration of vaccine immunity has been withheld from the pet owning public for obvious reasons.
 Immunizations are among the most profitable visits for the veterinary practice and many vets' offices still push annual, bi-annual, and/or tri-annual "booster shots" on adult dogs.

 Pet owners are indebted to Kris L. Christine.
 Her February 2005 testimony before the State Of Maine's Agriculture, Conservation & Forestry Committee was published here and it went viral.
 Suddenly, the cat was out of the bag!

 Kris went on to become the Founder and Co-Trustee of The Rabies Challenge Fund which today lists such prominent veterinary supporters as Dr. Jean Dodds (the leader in canine thyroid research) who warns "The practice of giving useless booster shots takes an unnecessary toll on both owner finances and animals’ health..."